Variegated plants are all the rage, and one of the most striking is Hypoestes phyllostachya, better known as the polka dot plant.

 However, if not carefully maintained, this relatively fast-growing plant is notorious for becoming leggy, one of the well-known Polka Dot Plant problems.

-And you may ask, why is my polka dot plant leggy?
+And you may ask, why is my polka dot plant growing tall and leggy?

 6 Ways To Fix A Leggy Polka Dot Plant

 Sadly, it’s actually normal for a polka dot plant to become leggy, but there are things you can do to coax it into a more compact growth habit.

 So, what do you do when the plant becomes a leggy plant?